Minnesota just misses on state’s July 1 COVID-19 vaccination goal

 While Thursday's state update only reflects vaccinations through June 29, any unreported shots for that month are unlikely to push Minnesota past its goal, which Gov. Tim Walz announced in mid-May in response to declining numbers of new recipients.

-The state, however, appears poised to surpass President Joe Biden's challenge of providing vaccine to 70% of adults 18 and older by July 4 — reaching 69.9% on Wednesday, according to the latest data from the U.S. Centers for Disease Control and Prevention.
+The state, however, surpassed President Joe Biden's challenge of providing vaccine to 70% of adults 18 and older by July 4 — reaching that exact rate on Thursday, according to the latest data from the U.S. Centers for Disease Control and Prevention.

+"This is a remarkable achievement, and a credit to every Minnesotan who has rolled up their sleeves to get their vaccine and protect themselves and their communities," Walz said in a statement Thursday afternoon.

 Both goals were motivational in nature, and won't change the ongoing effort to provide shots to people who are at-risk for exposure to the coronavirus that causes COVID-19, said Jan Malcolm, state health commissioner.